 What to Expect During and After Trigger Point Dry Needling

-Our experienced physical therapy and dry needling specialists clean the treatment area and feel around to locate the trigger point nodule.
+Our experienced physical therapy and dry needling specialist team will clean the treatment area and feel around to locate the trigger point nodule.
 Once found, we insert a sterile, single-use solid filament needle into the skin and muscle at—or near—the painful trigger point site.

 Wait, isn’t that just acupuncture?